nathansivalingam/nathansivalingam/README.md

 ## Hey there 👋

 I'm a casual academic and fifth-year student studying computer science and mechanical engineering at **UNSW Sydney**.
-I'm currently about to embark on my [thesis journey](https://github.com/nathansivalingam/mechanical-engineering-thesis-a) where I will be investigating the enhancement of photovoltaic modules through improvements made to natural and forced convection.
-I'm also honing my **html**, **css**, **javascript**, **React** and **MATLAB** skills.
-All of which are relevant to my tertiary education and/or additional side projects that I am completing in my own time.
+Right now, the majority of my contributions are related to my thesis project where I am working to test vortex generators as a method of cooling photovoltaic modules. 🌱

 ### Developed Projects
 - [Personal Website](https://nathan-personal-website.vercel.app/) &#8594; I converted my resume into a personal website using the skills learnt in COMP6080 at UNSW. 💻